How to choose a thrusting Dildo

 If you're chasing G-spot pressure

 Look for a curved shaft with a firm tip and short, rhythmic motion.
-Pulsators like STRONIC G were literally shaped for this.
-The curve helps the toy stay put against the anterior wall during motion.
+Pulsators like the STRONIC G were literally shaped for this: the curve keeps the toy angled against the anterior wall during motion, so the toy does the aiming for you.
+If you've ever struggled to maintain the right angle manually (and who hasn't), a purpose-built toy that does it for you is a revelation.

 If you're courting the prostate